-Figure.
-5. Determining whether a pulse is ignored (A) or fully processed (B).
+Fig. 5.
+Determining whether a pulse is ignored (A) or fully processed (B).

 The measurement from each detector is referred to as a parameter.
-Each parameter can be displayed in height, area, and width values on the histograms and dot plots in flow cytometry software.
-These are used to measure fluorescence intensity, compare populations, and designate sorting decisions.
+Each parameter can be displayed in height, area and width values on the histograms and dot plots in flow cytometry software.
+These are used to measure fluorescence intensity, compare populations and designate sorting decisions.